The John Muir Award encourages responsibility for the natural environment in a spirit of fun and adventure.

 The Broads Authority has helped students from organisations including the YMCA, City College and Future Education, among others, to attain their awards in recent years.

-The John Muir Award in the Broads offers an exciting opportunity for participants to meet the challenges of a national environmental award scheme focused on wild places and which is closely linked to key aims of the Broads Authority including:
+The John Muir Award in the Broads offers an exciting opportunity for participants to meet the challenges of a national environmental award scheme focused on wild places, which is closely linked to key aims of the Broads Authority including:

 The wild place can be anywhere in or around the Broads from a local pond or wildlife garden to a fen or broad.